ALEJANDRO-hub-art/Excel-Portfolio/README.md

 To solve this, the project focuses on answering core analytical questions:

-**1. What was the Yearly Debt Percentage Increase for each year compared to the previous year?** DONE
+**1. What was the Yearly Debt Percentage Increase for each year compared to the previous year?**

 - The Yearly Debt Percentage Increase will show how fast the total U.S. debt has grown from one year to the next.
 Typically, national debt increases most years, often ranging from 2% to 10% annually, depending on economic conditions, federal spending, and major events.
 The final dataset will show the exact percentage increase for each individual year.

-**2. Which months historically have seen the highest/lowest increases in Total debt?** DONE
+**2. Which months historically have seen the highest/lowest increases in Total debt?**

 - Some months tend to show larger increases in debt due to seasonal spending patterns (e.g., fiscal year boundaries, stimulus disbursements, or budget cycles).
 The highest-increase months are often tied to periods of higher federal budget activity, while the lowest-increase months may reflect periods of reduced spending or stabilizing debt accumulation.
 Exact monthly trends will be identified once the dataset is analyzed.

-**3. What is the projected growth of the publicly held debt in the next few years?** DONE
+**3. What is the projected growth of the publicly held debt in the next few years?**

 - The projected growth will depend on the model used in the dataset.
 Generally, U.S. publicly held debt is expected to continue rising each year, often at a steady or accelerating pace depending on economic forecasts.
 The projection sheet in the dataset will provide the specific forecasted values over the next several years.

-💻 **Tech Stack** DONE
+💻 **Tech Stack**

 - Microsoft Excel

-**Data Cleaning and Transformation:** DONE
+**Data Cleaning and Transformation:**

 - Deleted BLANKS and NULL values.
 - Applied Data Formats from Scientific to Number
 - Added Puntuation

-**1. What was the Yearly Debt Percentage Increase for each year compared to the previous year?** DONE
+**1. What was the Yearly Debt Percentage Increase for each year compared to the previous year?**

 - Debt growth was modest and stable from 2016–2019.